Elorm-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 3 - New owner: Script changes the owner of the file.

 Task 4 - Empty!: This script creates an empty file.

+Task 5 - Execute: Script adds execute permission to the owner of a file.